seam-project/seam-project/project-description/project-description.md

 - It can also have students that are taking different combination of courses.
 - Therefore, an intelligent solution is required so as to optimize the usage of halls and period times.

+### Course Timetabling

+- Builds a Course schedule that doesn't create any conflicts to the students attending the course.
+- Simulates a variety of situations like fewer classrooms or changes in course class requirements.

+### Course Management

+- Manages timetable modifications.
+It can search for alternatives that have a minimal impact on the current timetable, and communicate these changes to affected students and other systems.
+- Each alternative produced by the solver provides information on any additional student conflicts created and any other preferences that may be violated.
+- Additional search constraints can be added to the solver ex: changes can be customized to allow room-only, time-only swaps, or both.

 ### Event Management

 - A university can host more then just classes and lectures like Guest speakers, club meetings study sessions.